ropensci/exoplanets/README.md

 [docs](https://exoplanetarchive.ipac.caltech.edu/docs/program_interfaces.html)
 and use `eco_raw` to write out queries in their entirety.
 Spaces and single quotes will be escaped automatically.
-The only supported format is CSV so do not request JSON, ipec, or
+The only supported format is CSV so do not request JSON, ipac, or
 others:

 ``` r